-Callie says, Are there any links to taking the pill as a contraceptive earlier in their life that makes people more at risk of developing PCOS?
+Collie says, are there any links to taking the pill as a contraceptive earlier in their life that makes people more at risk of developing PCOS?

 No, absolutely not.
-In fact, the pill is an excellent management, therapy for PCOS, it can actually help reduce endometrial carcinoma, as well as the distressing impact of PCOS on the skin and hair.
-If you're walking around with the kind of acne that I was having and the hair loss, it can be really, really distressing impact overall social functioning and quality of life hugely.
-And we know that sexual and relationship dysfunction is really high and PCLs.
-So yeah, absolutely.
-You know, with with the pill, it's a really safe and proven form of treatment.
-We have a whole chapter about pill myth busting in our book, but there's no link to show that that increases the prevalence.
-If you see.
+In fact, the pill is an excellent management therapy for PCOS, it can actually help reduce endometrial carcinoma, as well as the distressing impact of PCOS on the skin and hair.
+If you're walking around with the kind of acne that I was having and the hair loss, it can be really, really distressing, it can impact overall social functioning and quality of life hugely.
+And we know that sexual and relationship dysfunction is really high in PCOS.
+So yeah, absolutely with the pill, it's a really safe and proven form of treatment.
+We have a whole chapter about pill myth busting in our book, but there's no link to show that that increases the prevalence of PCOS.

-Mickey says how much is improvement in diet with PCOS also due to one's genetic inheritance?
+Mickey says, how much is improvement in diet with PCOS also due to one's genetic inheritance?

-Well, I'm not really sure exactly what that question was.
-I think that's to do with every single person respond differently to diet and lifestyle modifications.
+I'm not really sure exactly what that question means.
+I think that's to do with every single person responds differently to diet and lifestyle modifications.
 And as I mentioned, diet is the cornerstone, but it's not the only thing.
-You also need to be managing your stress moving your body regularly, spending time with loved ones and your community.
-No avoiding excess alcohol and smoking, or getting enough sleep.
+You also need to be managing your stress, moving your body regularly, spending time with loved ones and your community, avoiding excess alcohol and smoking, getting enough sleep.
 There are five other pillars besides diet when it comes to lifestyle medicine.
-So it will vary past present.
-That's why I preface everything I said by saying we need to be evidence based lifestyle medicine is about following evidence based approaches.
+So it will vary person to person.
+That's why I prefaced everything I said by saying we need to be evidence based.
+Lifestyle medicine is about following evidence-based approaches.

 What do you do to manage stress?
 What do you advise to manage stress?